pinchio/moji-web/README.md

 2014-8-28
 ---
 - Cleaned up HomePage.js for Jeff.
 Use HomePage.js for the JS/HTML and use layout.less for css.
+- Use supervisord to spawn nodejs.
+This sets up for using nginx.

 2014-8-27
 ---